retro16/acsi2stm/doc/flashing.md

 Set the USB dongle to 3.3V if you have a jumper for that.
 Connect TX to PA10, RX to PA9 and the GND pins together.

-On the board itself, set the BOOT0 jumper to 1 to enable the serial flash
+On the Blue Pill itself, set the BOOT0 jumper to 1 to enable the serial flash
 bootloader:

      _______________________________